steddyman/hypurr_tilt_download/README.md

 How to install:
 - Download and extract zip to a local folder
+  - Click build.zip on the right, then on the page that opens click the Download Raw icon top right
 - Open Chrome and go to chrome://extensions in address bar
 - Enable developer mode (top right)
 - Click the Load Unpacked button (top right)